 As regards the pitch of the gabled roof, a thatched roof must be steeply pitched to ensure maximum water runoff with minimum penetration into the thatch coat and thus avoid the rapid decay of the latter (Hall 1988, 9).
-Since the pitches of thatched roofs in northern European timber-framed buildings are between 45^0 and (in areas with heavy snow) 60^0 and especially those of reed thatched roofs between 45^0 and about 50^0 , 24 and since the question of the roof pitch is at the same time the question of the respective heights of the different posts supporting the roof and, here, also of the veranda (the latter being restrictive and not favouring very high pitches), one can assume the minimum required pitch of 45^0 for the reed thatched, gabled roof, with the veranda roof built as an extension of the main roof of the building.
-In that case, a height for the veranda posts (to the underside of their plates) equal to 1.80 m, gives: a minimum height of roof (to the lowest point of the veranda rafters) equal to 1.69 m, which is reasonable; a total height of 9.30 m for the building (up to the apex
+The pitches of thatched roofs in northern European timber-framed buildings are between 45^o and (in areas with heavy snow) 60°, and especially those of reed thatched roofs between 45° and about 50°.25 Since the question of the roof pitch is at the same time the question of the respective heights of the different posts supporting the roof and, here, also of the veranda (the latter being restrictive and not favouring very high pitches), one can assume the minimum required pitch of 45° for the reed thatched, gabled roof of the LK-T building, with the veranda roof built as an extension of the main roof.
+In that case, a height for the veranda posts (to the underside of their plates) equal to 1.80 m, gives: a minimum height of roof (to the lowest point of the veranda rafters) equal to 1.69 m, which is reasonable; a total height of 9.30 m for the building (up to the apex of its thatched roof); a height of 9.0 m for the timber frame (up to the top of the rafters' crossing on the ridge beam), which is equal to its width (and the internal width of the building);26 the heights of 8.79 m, 8.58 m, 3.67 m, and 4.20 m, respectively, for the ridge beam (to its top), the centre posts, the walls, and the wall posts (to the underside of their plates) (Fig. 7); and a height of 4.275 m from the floor to the underside of the crossbeams, two of which would have supported the floor joists of the loft (supra) (Fig. 8).
+Interestingly, 4.275 m is also the height of the second landing of the staircase that would have given access to the loft over the ER and the Porch, according to our reconstruction (Fig. 8; Appendix 4: I, II, Fig. A4:2), thus making likely the reconstruction of the loft at a height of 4.76 m from the floor (see also Appendix IV: II).